 Many projects in green belt locations utilise oversized glazing, with either a frameless or slim framed detailing to allow the glass to be the primary feature.
 Due to the clear nature of glass, projects that incorporate a lot of glazing have a higher chance of having planning permission approved.

 Another project that was based in a green belt location was Field House, a replacement dwelling in Cookham.
-Designed by Spratley Studios, the new build home featured gable end glazing to bring tonnes of light into the double height living space and maximise the surrounding rural views.
-Upstairs, corner to corner glass connections were specified to bring light into every corner of the home.
+Designed by Spratley Studios, the new build home featured gable end glazing to bring tonnes of light into the double-height living space and maximise the surrounding rural views.
+Upstairs, corner to corner glass connections was specified to bring light into every corner of the home.
 The materials and finishes were carefully chosen to ensure they were in keeping with the countryside setting and these included zinc and pre-weathered burnt timber.

 In conclusion, highly glazed homes are well suited to green belt locations and if you’re planning a build in one of these areas, we would advise visiting the showroom.
-There are a number of products and systems on display at the design centre, a one stop shop for all things home design.
+There are a number of products and systems on display at the design centre, a one-stop-shop for all things home design.